Meglitinide (Repaglinide) diabetes drug helps the body to make more insulin right after meals, thus blood-glucose rise is limited after eating.

 - Nateglinide – begin with a minimum dose of 60 mg with meals, maximum dose 120mg with meals (not exceeding 360mg daily).

-What you can expect for Meglitinide?
+What can you expect for Meglitinide?

 Who can benefit from Meglitinide?